2023 Sutton Art Award

 5. Choose ONE of the following format categories for your presentation:

-6. Your essay and a photo of your Fine Art piece must be submitted online at www.suttoncenter.org/art.
-Online
+6. Essay & photo of Fine Art piece must be submitted online at https://2025suttonaward.artcall.org.

 HELPFUL RESOURCES